How Barbie made a surprising comeback - KESQ

 She’s been around longer than Barbie

-Carol Sanger is too old to have played with Barbie as a child, but she’s arguably spent more time with Barbie than anyone.
+Carol Spencer is too old to have played with Barbie as a child, but she’s arguably spent more time with Barbie than anyone.

 “Barbie really carried Mattel for great many years,” she said.

-Sanger was so influential at Mattel.
-The company made a Barbie in her honor.
+Spencer was so influential at Mattel the company made a Barbie in her honor.
 And she still has “Barbie #1” in her dining room.
 She says plans to see the new movie with her Barbie Club — wearing pink, of course.
 She’s thrilled to see Barbie break out of Barbie Land and out of her heels, a sign Barbie may be keeping up with the times.

 “The new audience is Barbiecore pink.
 And that introduced a lot of fun and introduced I think people into the world of Barbie that hadn’t been there before,” she said.